Select Page

-The Berlin Wall was one of the most iconic symbols of the Cold War, standing as a physical barrier that divided East and West Berlin from 1961 to 1989.
-Built by the German Democratic Republic (GDR), the wall became a poignant symbol of the deep ideological and political divide that characterized the era.
-In this article, we will explore some interesting facts about the Berlin Wall that shed light on its historical significance.
+Berlin Wall was one of the strong representatives of the Cold War as the large concrete wall that separated East and West Berlin from 1961 through 1989.
+Constructed by the Government of the German Democratic Republic (GDR), the wall had turn into an agonizing phrase which manifested the sharp geopolitical rift of the time.
+It is with this in mind that in this article, the reader will be taken through some facts about the Berlin Wall that should help in understanding it better.

 1. Construction and Demolition

-The construction of the Berlin Wall began on August 13, 1961, and it consisted of a concrete wall, barbed wire, and guard towers.
-The purpose was to prevent mass emigration from East to West Germany.
-The wall stood for nearly three decades before it was finally demolished on November 9, 1989, following political changes in Eastern Europe.
+The actual building of the wall started on August 13, 1961, the actual wall comprised of the concrete wall, a wire barricade, and watch towers.
+The aim was towards stopping general migration from the East to the West Germany.
+This wall was existing for nearly 28 years and finally pulled down on November 9 1989 because of political changes in Eastern Europe.

 2. Length and Components